sandwichsudo/react-todo/README.md

 - [x] Display total owed by user
 - [x] Make loader work again
 - [x] Make admin user type able to see a list of users and their totals.
+- [ ] Work out how to cache database data for offline use.
 - [ ] Notification popup when you add to basket
 - [ ] Create proper user menu (drop down with avatar)
 - [ ] random animation when loading
+- [ ] add button to remove items from basket
+- [ ] proper icons - fav icon and for splash screen
+- [ ] link up form inputs on login

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).